brilacasck/face-detection-facial-expression-recognition/README.md

 ### Merge

-This stage is to use tha cascade.xml to find the face and use the cnn trained model to detect the facial expression.
+This stage is to use the cascade.xml and the CNN trained model to detect the face position and the facial expression respectively.

 **No complexity** >> We didn't push the merged codes